sigh/NFA-Visualizer/README.md

 A web-based tool for visualizing Non-deterministic Finite Automata (NFAs) written in JavaScript.

-Define a NFA using simple JavaScript functions and instantly see:
+Define a NFA using simple JavaScript functions:

-- The state graph with transitions
+- See the state graph with transitions
-- Start, accept, and dead states highlighted
+- See how the NFA can be minimized or converted to a DFA
-- Test inputs with step-by-step execution traces
+- Test inputs with execution traces on the graph

 It is hosted at <http://sigh.github.io/NFA-Visualizer>

 ## Usage

-An NFA is defined with three components:
+An NFA is defined with these components:

 1. **startState** - The initial state (or array of states)
 2. **transition(state, symbol)** - Returns the next state(s) for a given input
 3. **accept(state)** - Returns true if the state is accepting
+4. **epsilon** - Returns an array of epsilon transitions for a state

 The visualizer will explore all reachable states and display the resulting automaton.